 We present a framework for sequential decision making in problems described by graphical models.
 The setting is given by dependent discrete random variables with associated costs or revenues.
 In our examples, the dependent variables are the potential outcomes (oil, gas or dry) when drilling a petroleum well.
 The goal is to develop an optimal selection strategy that incorporates a chosen utility function within an approximated dynamic programming scheme.
 We propose and compare different approximations, from simple heuristics to more complex iterative schemes, and we discuss their computational properties.
-We apply our strategies to oil exploration over multiple prospects modeled by a directed acyclic graph, and to a reservoir drilling decision problem modeled by a Markov Random Fields.
+We apply our strategies to oil exploration over multiple prospects modeled by a directed acyclic graph, and to a reservoir drilling decision problem modeled by a Markov random field.
+The results show that the suggested strategies clearly improve the simpler intuitive constructions, and this is useful when selecting exploration policies.